DevOnTheRocks/SkyClaims/README.md

 | <a href="https://devontherocks.github.io/SkyClaims/#/zh-cn/"><img src="https://github.com/DevOnTheRocks/SkyClaims/wiki/images/china.png" title="zh-CN" height="20"> Chinese</a>
 <hr/>

-SkyClaims is a plugin for SkyBlock servers that run [GriefPrevention](https://forums.spongepowered.org/t/griefprevention-official-thread/1123) for protection.
+SkyClaims is a plugin for SkyBlock servers that run [Grief Defender](https://www.spigotmc.org/resources/griefdefender.68900/) for protection.
-Instead of reinventing the wheel and adding custom protection for islands, SkyClaims will implement claims from one of Sponge's most powerful plugins, GriefPrevention!
+Instead of reinventing the wheel and adding custom protection for islands, SkyClaims will implement claims from one of Sponge's most powerful plugins, Grief Defender!
-With this design, nearly every GriefPrevention feature will be available to players for managing their islands.
+With this design, nearly every Grief Defender feature will be available to players for managing their islands.

 This plugin is in Beta.
 Live support is available for the latest builds through [Discord](https://discord.gg/EkVQycV)!